Welcome to the Governor section of the website.

 The Training Governor co-ordinates governor training and induction of new governors, and also acts as a link with the LA and other governing bodies.

-The Special Educational Needs (SEND) Governor monitors the working of the SEND policy to ensure children on the SEND register are supported as required, and works with the SEN co-ordinator.
+The Special Educational Needs (SEN) Governor monitors the working of the SEN policy to ensure children on the SEN register are supported as required, and works with the SEN co-ordinator.

 The Literacy Governors work with the Head Teacher and the Literacy Achievement Leader to ensure that English learning is running smoothly & top quality throughout the school.